Ketel Marte Player Props: Diamondbacks vs. Phillies

-Ketel Marte and his .417 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Philadelphia Phillies and Ranger Suarez on June 14 at 9:40 PM ET.
+The Arizona Diamondbacks, including Ketel Marte (.409 on-base percentage in past 10 games, 56 points above season-long percentage), battle starter Aaron Nola and the Philadelphia Phillies at Chase Field, Thursday at 3:40 PM ET.

-He racked up three hits (going 3-for-5 with a double) in his most recent appearance against the Phillies.
+He reached base in his only plate appearance in his previous game against the Phillies.

 Ketel Marte Game Info & Props vs. the Phillies